hypertensor-blockchain/hypertensor-docs/content/md/en/docs/tutorials/build-a-blockchain/add-trusted-nodes.md

 ### Key generation options

 There are several ways you can generate keys.
-For example, you can generate key pairs using a `node-template` subcommand, the standalone [subkey](/reference/command-line-tools/subkey/) command-line program, the Polkadot-JS application, or third-party key generation utilities.
+For example, you can generate key pairs using a `solochain-template-node` subcommand, the standalone [subkey](/reference/command-line-tools/subkey/) command-line program, the Polkadot-JS application, or third-party key generation utilities.

 Although you could use predefined key pairs to complete this tutorial, you would never use those keys in a production environment.
 Instead of using predefined keys or the more secure `subkey` program, this tutorial illustrates how to generate keys using the Substrate node template and the `key` subcommand.